Alleviation/Alleviation/README.md

 # Alleviation
-Welcome to The Alleviation Project!
+Welcome to The Alleviation Project!   -  This is mostly a placeholder readme, I'll make it better soon.

 The dream is to create the ultimate programmaing experience: an immersive, interactive, helpful enviroment that tunes your brain optimally.
 It will use a modular notation system, so that the computer directly ingests mathematical notation, instead